laravel/nova-docs/4.0/metrics/defining-metrics.md

 php artisan nova:value NewUsers
 ```

 Once your value metric class has been generated, you're ready to customize it.
 Each value metric class contains a `calculate` method.
-This method should return a `Laravel\Nova\Metrics\ValueResult` object.
-Don't worry, Nova ships with a variety of helpers for quickly generating results.
+This method should return a `Laravel\Nova\Metrics\ValueResult` instance.
+Don't worry, Nova ships with a variety of helpers for quickly generating metric results.

 In this example, we are using the `count` helper, which will automatically perform a `count` query against the specified Eloquent model for the selected range, as well as automatically retrieve the count for the "previous" range: